thumbliner/thumbliner/toys.md

 ---

 ## **EVE Online** by CCP<br>
-Operate in a player-run space economy by joining organizations, trading in player markets, producing and hauling goods, running intelligence, and fighting for territory where logistics and coordination decide wars.
+Operate in a player-run space economy by specializing into markets, industry, and hauling within organizations, using intelligence and logistics to project power, and contesting territory through coordinated campaigns.
 <p>
 <div style="position:relative;width:100%;padding-bottom:56.25%;height:0;overflow:hidden;border-radius:10px;">
   <iframe